RonDingDing/restframework_datachange/README.md

 ```

-# 6. Show/hide a field
+# 6. Show/hide a field.

 If you want to show or hide a field, you can modify the action-specific ```_fields``` and ```_exclude``` property.